 - You refused to take a breath or a blood test

-- You consented to a test and your BAC was .08 or above
+- You consented to a test and your blood alcohol concentration is .08 grams per deciliter or above

 You only have 15 days to save your license!
 If you don’t request a hearing within this time frame, your license goes into effect 40 days after your arrest.
 At the hearing, DPS must prove that the police officer had probable cause to arrest you for DWI.
 If you lose the hearing, you will need to petition for an Occupational Driver’s License.